simonneutert/shell-curry/index.md

 Having the best developer setup is a never-ending crusade for some.<br>
 To others, it's not even a side quest.<br>
 In HR, they label it as one of the dark arts.<br>
-To us, it's nothing <span class="mark">we lose hours on</span>, but something we always come back to.
+<span class="mark">To us, it's nothing we lose hours on</span>, but something we always come back to.

-<span class="mark">With practicality in mind</span>, we want to share our findings with you.
+We want to share our findings with you, <span class="mark">with practicality in mind</span>.
 We are a group of developers who love to tinker—always with a purpose.
 Each of our setups differs here and there, but there are huge overlaps in the tools we use.

 <hr>